Computer history - 2003

 Other computer events in 2003

-The SQL Slammer (also known as Sapphire) worm is first released in January 25, 2003.
-The worm becomes the fastest spreading worm in history after infecting hundreds of thousands of computers on the Internet in less than three hours.
-Because the code instructs the server to go into an endless loop of continually sending out data to other computers, the worm caused distributed denial of service attacks across the Internet.
+The SQL Slammer (Sapphire) worm was released on January 25, 2003.
+The worm became the fastest-spreading worm in history after infecting hundreds of thousands of computers on the Internet in less than three hours.
+Because the code instructs the server to enter an endless loop of continually sending data to other computers, the worm caused distributed denial of service attacks across the Internet.

-The space shuttle Columbia explodes fifteen minutes before it is scheduled to land on February 1, 2003, resulting in the death of all seven crew members.
+The space shuttle Columbia exploded fifteen minutes before it was scheduled to land on February 1, 2003, resulting in the death of all seven crew members.

-The first computer is infected with the Spybot worm on April 16, 2003.
+The first computer was infected with the Spybot worm on April 16, 2003.

-The first D Conference is held in May.
+The first D Conference was held in May 2003.

-The Digital Living Network Alliance was founded by Sony in June of 2003.
+The Digital Living Network Alliance was founded by Sony in June 2003.

-The Mozilla Foundation is officially formed on July 15, 2003.
+The Mozilla Foundation was officially formed on July 15, 2003.

-The Blaster Worm is distributed to Web servers in August of 2003.
+The Blaster Worm was distributed to Web servers in August 2003.

-On October 24, 2003 the Sober computer worm is first discovered, a computer worm written in Visual Basic and distributed through e-mail.
+On October 24, 2003, the Sober computer worm was first discovered, a computer worm written in Visual Basic and distributed through e-mail.

-President George W. Bush signs CAN-SPAM into law December 16, 2003, establishing the first United States' standards for sending commercial e-mail.
+President George W. Bush signed CAN-SPAM into law on December 16, 2003, establishing the first United States standards for sending commercial e-mail.